-Several existing object location schemes exhibit routing locality, including those by Plaxton et al. [24], Awerbuch and Peleg [1], and Rajaraman et al. [25].
-All of these provide the publication and deletion of objects with only a logarithmic number of messages and guarantee a low stretch, where stretch is defined as the ratio between the actual latency or distance to an object and the shortest distance.
-The PRR scheme finds objects with expected constant stretch for a specific class of network topologies while ensuring that no node has too many directory entries.
-Awerbuch and Peleg route within a polylogarithmic factor of optimal for general network topologies, but do not balance the load.
-Unfortunately, both the PRR and Awerbuch-Peleg schemes assume full knowledge of the participating nodes, or, equivalently, assume that the network is static.
-The RRVV scheme [25] balances the load, bounding the space at every node, and while only a polylogarithmic number of nodes need change when a node enters or leaves the network, it also does not give a method to find the nodes that need to be updated.
+directory entries.
+Awerbuch and Peleg route with within a polylogarithmic factor of optimal for general network topologies, but do not balance the load.
+Unfortunately, both the PRR and Awerbuch-Peleg schemes assume full knowledge of the participating nodes, or, equivalently, they assume that the network is static.
+The RRVV scheme balances the load, bounding the space at every node, and while only a polylogarithmic number of nodes need change when a node enters or leaves the network, they also do not give a method to find the nodes that need to be updated.

-There is also an abundance of theoretical work on finding compact routing tables [2], [9], [23], [33] whose techniques are closely related to those in this paper.
+There is also an abundance of theoretical work on finding compact routing tables [2, 9, 19, 28] whose techniques are closely related to those in this paper.
 See [11] for a survey.
-A recent and closely related paper is that of Thorup and Zwick, who showed that a sampling based scheme similar to that of PRR could be used to find small stretch routing tables and/or answer approximate distance queries in arbitrary metric spaces.
+A recent and closely related paper is that of Thorup and Zwick, who showed that a sampling based scheme similar to that of PRR could be used to find small stretch routing tables and/or answer approximate distance queries in arbitrary metric spaces.3

 Most of the recent work on peer-to-peer networks ignore stretch.
-Chord [30] constructs a distributed lookup service using a routing table of logarithmic size.
+Chord [26] constructs a distributed lookup service using a routing table of logarithmic size.
 Nodes are arranged into a large virtual circle.
 Each node maintains pointers to predecessor and successor nodes, as well as a logarithmic number of "chords" which cross greater distances within the circle.
 Queries are forwarded along chords until they reach their destination.
-CAN [26] places objects into a virtual, high-dimensional space.
-Oueries are routed along axes in this virtual space until they reach their destination.
-Pastry [27] is loosely based on the PRR scheme, routing queries via successive resolution of digits in a high-dimensional name space.
+CAN [22] places objects into a virtual, high-dimensional space.
+Queries are routed along axes in this virtual space until they reach their destination.
+Pastry [23] is loosely based on the PRR scheme, routing queries via successive resolution of digits in a high-dimensional name space.
 While its overlay construction leverages network proximity metrics, it does not provide the same stretch as the PRR scheme in object location.
-Viceroy [21] builds a constant-degree DHT based on the butterfly.
-A recent paper by Li and Plaxton [18] presents a simplified version of the PRR scheme that may perform well in practice.
+A recent paper by Li and Plaxton [15] presents a simplified version of the PRR scheme that may perform well in practice.
 All of these schemes can find objects with a polylogarithmic number of application-level network hops, while ensuring that no node contains more than its share of directory entries.
 In addition, Chord and CAN have run-time heuristics to reduce object location cost, so they may perform well in practice.
 Finally, all of these systems support the introduction and removal of nodes.